 But that police presence qua surveillance, in turn, leads to additional privacy harms, including, as discussed above, stops, frisks, searches, and, potentially, arrest and incarceration, with the attendant loss of privacy they entail.
-As the Movement for Black Lives continues to effectively highlight, the harms visited upon communities of color by police surveillance of their communities are not limited to privacy harms—too often the patrols and surveillance lead to police brutality and death.
-In other words, it is the greater police presence in communities of colors that contributes to and makes inevitable higher rates of arrest, conviction, and violence toward people of color.
+As the Movement for Black Lives continues to effectively highlight, the harms visited upon communities of color by police surveillance of their communities are not limited to privacy harms – too often the patrols and surveillance lead to police brutality and death.
+In other words, it is the greater police presence in communities of color that contributes to and makes inevitable higher rates of arrest, conviction, and violence toward people of color.
 As explained by The Sentencing Project, the “rise of mass incarceration begins with disproportionate levels of police contact with African Americans.”

-As the NYPD stop-and-frisk policy highlights at scale, the disproportionate surveillance created by policies such as broken windows and actuarial policing—again, purportedly race neutral form of policing—is amplified by race-conscious and explicitly biased surveillance methods, such as racial profiling wherein people are targeted for surveillance and detention because of their race.
-For example, there are recent examples where police departments have allegedly targeted Black Lives Matter members for photographic surveillance while engaged in First Amendment protected protest activity and for surveillance via social media, with no basis for suspicion.
+As the NYPD stop-and-frisk policy highlights at scale, the disproportionate surveillance created by policies such as broken windows and actuarial policing – again, purportedly race-neutral forms of policing – is amplified by race-conscious and explicitly biased surveillance methods, such as racial profiling wherein people are targeted for surveillance and detention because of their race.
+For example, there are recent examples where police departments have allegedly targeted Black Lives Matter (BLM) members for photographic surveillance while engaged in First Amendment protected protest activity and for surveillance via social media, with no basis for suspicion.
 The FBI has also targeted BLM members for surveillance.
 And several recent studies document the ubiquity of racial profiling of motorists, leading to a disproportionate number of black people being pulled over and subsequently searched by police.
 A 2019 analysis conducted by the Stanford Computational Policy Lab of over 100 million municipal and state traffic stops conducted in jurisdictions across the country revealed “evidence of widespread discrimination in decisions to stop and search drivers.”
 According to the study, there was “evidence that the bar for searching black and Hispanic drivers is lower than for searching whites.”
 So prevalent is the practice of racial profiling that in popular parlance it has been dubbed the criminalization of “driving while black.”

 As is often the case, sometimes discourse and literature are more powerful than the empirics.
-As put by one of author Tayari Jones’s characters in her moving novel highlighting the devastating role of policing on black relationships, “Apparently, make plus model plus race equaled drug dealer, even in Atlanta… .
+As put by one of author Tayari Jones’s characters in her moving novel highlighting the devastating role of policing on black relationships, “Apparently, make plus model plus race equaled drug dealer, even in Atlanta . . .
 You know what else they say?
 What do you call a black man with a PhD?
 The same thing you call one driving a high-end SUV.”

 Religious Minorities

-Like other minority communities, religious minorities—particularly Muslim communities—have been subjected to greater surveillance and diminished lived privacy.
-For example, law enforcement agencies such as the New York Police Department created specific initiatives targeting Muslim communities for surveillance.
+Like other minority communities, religious minorities – particularly Muslim communities – have been subjected to greater surveillance and diminished lived privacy.
+For example, law enforcement agencies such as the NYPD created specific initiatives targeting Muslim communities for surveillance.
 These surveillance initiatives included video monitoring of who enters and exits mosques and embedding undercover officers in Muslim community organizations, among other tactics.
-Like the racially-applied stop-and-frisk program, the legality of the NYPD program was successfully challenged in federal court as a violation of constitutional guarantees of equal protection and free exercise, resulting in a settlement and commitment to end suspiciousness surveillance on the basis of religion or ethnicity.
+Like the racially applied stop-and-frisk program, the legality of the NYPD program was successfully challenged in federal court as a violation of constitutional guarantees of equal protection and free exercise, resulting in a settlement and commitment to end suspiciousness surveillance on the basis of religion or ethnicity.
 But it was initially enabled by the lack of privacy in public, permitting police to, in effect, stake out Muslims.